gvtanish/Documatic-Hackathon/README.md

 # Documatic-Hackathon
+Documatic is a Ai used to Automatically deploy powerful documentation, while you're writing code with our powerful AI.
+And this Company launches..
+Hackathon 3.O

+# About Dev
-Hi guys...
-I am G V TANISH VETTRIVEL
+Hi Guys, I am G V TANISH VETTRIVEL, 13 Years Old...
+I am currently a web Developer...
+Known HTML, CSS, JS, PHP, mySQL

+# Flip - The card memory game